arouyan/lakeFS/docs/deploy/aws.md

 1. Your security groups should allow the load balancer to access the lakeFS server.
 1. Create a target group with a listener for port 8000.
-1. Setup TLS termination using the domain names you wish to use (e.g. `lakefs.example.com` and potentially `s3.lakefs.example.com`, `*.s3.lakefs.example.com` if using [virtual-host addressing](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html)).
+1. Set up TLS termination using the domain names you wish to use (e.g., `lakefs.example.com` and potentially `s3.lakefs.example.com`, `*.s3.lakefs.example.com` if using [virtual-host addressing](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html)).
 1. Configure the health-check to use the exposed `/_health` URL

 ## Next Steps